jaredtritz/jsonsails-readthedocs/source/api_docs/ufile_api.md

 <a name="UFileAPI+set"></a>

 ### ufile.set(val) ⇒ <code>Promise</code>
-Initiates an async request to update the server's value for this ufile.
+Initiates an async request to update the users value on the server for this ufile.
 This method is buffered so that calls in quick succession will be combined into a single request.

 **Kind**: instance method of <code>[UFileAPI](#UFileAPI)</code>
 **Returns**: <code>Promise</code> - <!-- ufile-set-example -->